sergeyhush/resume/resume.md

   August 2007 - July 2010

-  My primary role as a web developer included:
+  My primary roles as a web developer included:

   * development and maintenance of internal and customer facing web portals and related tools
   * automating post production content generation